sciencehistory/scihist_digicoll/README.md

   * Python installer from https://www.python.org/downloads/macos/ gives you `pip3`, for `pip3 install -r requirements.txt`.
 Tends to leave lots of mismatched stuff around if you ever want to upgrade python.

+To ensure expected command-line utilities are present after install, you can run:

+    ./bin/rspec system_env_spec/

 ### Install and setup the app